How to work with the Conclusions

 Please feel free to draw and jot down your own conclusions – how to initiate, implement and evaluate new participatory and co-creative activities with a high potential of bridging social capital.
 Below you will find some supporting questions.
 Enjoy!

-- Do we need co-creative activities with inter-social bridging in our community?
+- Do we need co-creative activities with inter-european bridging in our community?

 - What would we like to achieve for the community through co-creative, Inter-European activities?